A Latent Space Correlation-Aware Autoencoder for Anomaly Detection in Skewed Data: Problem Formulation

-Therefore, we aim to develop a robust method for estimating the feature correlation in the latent space when the data is highly skewed and deviates from a normal distribution.
-This distance metric leverages the robust association and correlation estimator in the latent dimension feature space with the median and MAD as robust location and scale estimators.
-A mean-based correlation coefficient is strongly biased when the data is highly skewed and non-Gaussian in nature.
+Here, we aim to develop a method for estimating the feature correlation in the latent space when the data is highly skewed and features are correlated.
+The distance metric leverages the robust correlation estimator in the latent dimension feature space with the median and MAD as location and scale estimators respectively.
+On the other hand, a mean-based covariance coefficient is highly biased when the data is skewed and non-Gaussian in nature and is also unable to capture the feature correlation in the latent space without effectively estimating the standard deviation in the features.